bar9/videocall-webcomponents/README.md

 currently a videocall-like webcam multiplexer.

 ## how to run
-download/clone and serve the index.html from static file
+download/clone and serve via https (e.g. with `./serve.sh` in case you have http-server installed an have followed https://web.dev/how-to-use-local-https/)

 ## controls
 use developer console to manipulate app state